RESTORATION & CONSERVATION SERVICES | DECORATIVE ARTS & OBJECTS | CERAMIC RESTORATION

 Our Head of Ceramic Restoration then filled areas of loss with a plaster-based filler and carried out localised retouching with powder pigments and a matte glaze.

 Whilst the horse and rider was undergoing treatment in our ceramic restoration studio, our specialist mount makers were creating a polished wooden base for the Tang figural group.
 Recesses in the base, created to fit the horse’s hooves, discreetly help secure the sculpture to the base.

 Restoring a Pair of Contemporary Clare Potter Earthenware Flowerpots

-This pair of Clare Potter earthenware flowerpots had numerous missing and broken leaves, and a broken petal.
+This pair of Clare Potter earthenware flowerpots came into our ceramic restoration studio with numerous missing and broken leaves and a broken petal.